peterchen96/nfsp_demo/README.md

 )
 ```

-where `AverageLearner` is an AbstractLearner which I imitated the structure from `DQNLearner` and the loss function is `logitcrossentropy`.
+where `AverageLearner` is an `AbstractLearner` which I imitated the structure from `DQNLearner` and rewrite its network updating process.

 ##### recent progress